 The Best Free Feed Readers for Windows, Mac and Linux

-Cross-platform means these feed readers work on Windows, Mac and Linux.
+These feed readers work on Windows, Mac and Linux.

 The Web-based feed readers also work on mobile devices without the need for an app.

-- The best standalone feed reader is open source software.
 It’s based on the Java programming language, that’s why it works on all operating systems.

-- 3 of them are web based feed readers.
+2 of them are web based feed readers.
 It means they work in your browser like any website.

 - The Old Reader – Clean and simple online tool for subscribing to your favorite feeds that is based on the early versions of Google Reader without the bloat that followed later.